 Catalyzing Change in DANM, The Arts, and Campus-wide

 Concrete Steps for Empowering Under Represented Minorities and Expanding Diversity, Equity, Inclusion, and Anti Racism in the Arts and throughout the UC Santa Cruz Community.
 This is a plan that DANM created in collaboration with members of the Arts Division to create a balanced socio-environmental experience of all DANM students, staff, and faculty.

-Step 1 - Creating a DEI Block Incentive Funding Project:
+Step 1 - Creating a Block Incentive Funding Project:

 We are proposing that the EVC and Graduate Division commit funds to help fund graduate student recruitment outreach eﬀorts to URM populations, and fellowship funding for successfully recruited URM students for the Fall 2022 recruitment cycle.
 While we believe this will be eﬀective, as well as is necessary, for the entire campus, the Arts Division would be willing to pilot the program in academic year 2021-22 (for fall 2022 admits).
 We propose that funds be made available through a process of application:

-DANM’s Catalyzing Change BIPOC Fellowship is one of our Concrete Steps for Empowering Under-Represented Minorities, First-Generation Students, those Experiencing Financial Hardship, Expanding Diversity, Equity, Inclusion, and Anti Racism in the Digital Arts and throughout the UC Santa Cruz Community.
-We are committed to vastly increasing the Underrepresented Minority presence in Digital Arts and New Media and throughout UCSC in general.
+DANM’s Catalyzing Change & General Student Hardship Fellowship is one of our Concrete Steps for Empowering Under-Represented Minorities, First-Generation Students, those Experiencing Financial Hardship, Expanding Diversity, Equity, Inclusion, and promoting Anti Racism in the Digital Arts and throughout the UC Santa Cruz Community.
+We are committed to vastly increasing any Underrepresented Minority presence in Digital Arts and New Media in general.

-DANM believes that establishing a Diversity, Equity, and Inclusion (DEI) Block incentive funds program for URM grad admissions is a clear ﬁrst step.
-Moving beyond our current approach to simply ensuring that at least two URM DANM MFA students are fully funded each academic recruitment cycle, our principal faculty and staﬀ will develop essential recruitment practices and processes that support DANM's success in actively identifying and recruiting URM DANM MFA students and working to connect with business efforts such as” United We Stand: WTIA Launches Coalition to Dismantle Racism in the Tech Industry.
+DANM believes that establishing Block incentive funds program for URM grad admissions is a clear first step.
+Our principal faculty and staff will develop essential recruitment practices and processes that support DANM's success in actively identifying and recruiting URM DANM MFA students and working to connect with business efforts such as United We Stand: WTIA Launches Coalition to Dismantle Racism in the Tech Industry.